Alexandre-Verissimo/Alaksandu/README.md

 ### Welcome 👋

-My name is Alexandre Veríssimo, i'm a brazilian Developer and Data Analyst studant, My knowledge goes through Python, Java, R, SQL-Server, Postgre-Sql among others.
+My name is Alexandre Veríssimo, i'm a brazilian Developer and Data Analyst studant, My knowledge goes through Python, Java, JS, SQL-Server, Postgre-Sql among others.
 Love coding and i work hard to be a great Developer in the future.

 So, welcome to my space and feel free to see my projects.

 #### 🧠 "Knowledge is like a candle seen in the dark"

 - 🌍 Living in PB João Pessoa
-- 💻 Main Technologies Python, R, Sql-Server
+- 💻 Main Technologies Python, Java, JS
 - 📚 Sharing my learning in Data Science on https://alaksandu.medium.com

 #### Contact